Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: The Design of

 \subsection{Exploit Generation and Validation}

 At the final stage, \name attempts to synthesize and validate a concrete exploit for each identified vulnerability.

 \parhead{Automatic exploit generation} Given a vulnerability identified in the previous stage, \name attempts to construct a transaction that successfully exploits it.
 The transaction is built at the specific block height where the vulnerability is observed.
 The ``to'' address is set to the victim contract.
-The ``gas'' and ``gas price'' fields are configured to exceed the minimum requirements to ensure execution and inclusion in a block.
-For the ``value'' field, if any value is acceptable, we set it to zero; otherwise, we use the required amount.
-The ``from'' address is set to either the adversary's address (if no constraints are specified) or to a specific origin address if one was recorded during vulnerability detection.
-The latter case is typically caused by tx.origin-based authorization, which can be bypassed through phishing attacks, as is the case with the Destroyer Inu attack.
+The ``gas'' field is set using the node's estimate for successful execution at that block height, and the fee parameters are set based on the block's base fee so that execution cost is not the limiting factor in our validation.
+The ``value'' field is treated symbolically and solved during exploit generation; when no positive value is required, it is set to zero.
+The ``from'' address is set to either the adversary's address (if no constraints are specified) or a specific origin address if one was recorded during vulnerability detection.
+The latter case is typically caused by tx.origin-based authorization, which can be bypassed through phishing attacks, as is the case with the Destroyer Inu attack presented in \autoref{sec:destroyer-inu}.
 Given how easy such phishing attacks are in practice (see~\autoref{sec:evaluation-attacks} for real-world evidence), we conservatively assume that the attacker can always set the ``from'' value to the required one.

 The key step in exploit generation is constructing the correct calldata to ensure the transaction executes successfully.
-Recall from stage \textcircled{b} that for each vulnerability, we record which \texttt{CALL} parameters~---~the target address, function selector, and arguments~---~are adversary-controllable.
+Recall from stage \textcircled{b} that for each vulnerability, we record which \texttt{CALL} parameters---the target address, function selector, and arguments---are adversary-controllable.
 If the target address is controllable, we constrain it to the address of an ERC-20 token held by the victim contract with a non-zero balance.
 By repeating the attack with different addresses, we can systematically target each token.
 Similarly, if the function selector and arguments are controllable, we constrain them to values that mimic a realistic attack: we set the selector to \texttt{transfer}, the recipient (\texttt{to}) to the adversary's address.
 For the transfer amount, we query the token balance of the victim contract at the specified block height and set this balance as the transfer amount, aiming to steal the maximum possible amount as an adversary would.